agebe/kvd/README.md

 If you are planing to use kvd with large amounts of entries please also read up on filesystem limitations.
 Ext uses 1 inode per file so make sure your filesystem has enough inodes to support your anticipated database entry size.

-Also consider that files are store in blocks so they consume more space on disk than their actual size.
-On ext4 this is usally 4KiB.
+Also consider that files are stored in blocks so they consume more space on disk than their actual size.
+On ext4 this is usally 4 KiB.
 If your values are mostly small (<=128 byte) you might want to consider creating your filesystem with the inline_data feature (man ext4):

 > inline_data - Allow data to be stored in the inode and extended attribute area.